tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 ### "dev", "testing" and "stable" releases

-Rather than specifying a specific TinyMCE version to load from the Cloud, you can choose to select from our *"dev"*, *"testing"* and *"stable"* release streams.
+Rather than specifying a specific TinyMCE version to load from the Cloud, you can choose to select from our *"dev"*, *"testing"* and *"stable"* release channels.

-Updates to these streams will be automatic, providing you and your users with the latest TinyMCE version matching the criteria below.
+Updates to these channels will be automatic, providing you and your users with the latest TinyMCE version matching the criteria below.

-#### "dev" release stream
+#### "dev" release channel

-This stream will deploy the absolute latest released TinyMCE version seen in the [TinyMCE changelog]({{ site.baseurl }}/changelog/).
+This channel will deploy the absolute latest released TinyMCE version seen in the [TinyMCE changelog]({{ site.baseurl }}/changelog/).

-The current version of TinyMCE available through the *dev* stream can be found at [https://cloud.tinymce.com/dev/version.txt](https://cloud.tinymce.com/dev/version.txt).
+The current version of TinyMCE available through the *dev* channel can be found at [https://cloud.tinymce.com/dev/version.txt](https://cloud.tinymce.com/dev/version.txt).

 ##### Example